-One could argue that Budapest’s Chinatown (Monori Center) isn’t the most inviting of places - after all, who gets excited about strip mall-like rows of modern(ish) warehouses far outside the city center?
-Dedicated Chinese food fans, is the answer of course.
-Even though Shandong Restaurant occupies a modest space and is located in a rundown section of the area, I urge you not to turn your back on it because similar to HeHe, it serves up some of the best and most wallet-friendly Chinese fare in Budapest.
-On any given evening, Chinese families fill Shandong to near capacity, always a good sign, while Chinese TV murmurs from several screens in the background.
+Budapest’s Chinatown (Monori Center) isn’t the most fashionable place, after all, who gets excited about decor-deprived rows of warehouses far outside the city center?
+The obvious answer: fans of Chinese food.
+Shandong Restaurant is located on a particularly rundown section, but I urge you not to turn your back on it.
+Similar to HeHe, this unpretentious space serves up some of the best Chinese fare in Budapest.